 The history of bus travel in the UK has its roots in horse-drawn stagecoaches that were relied upon to carry many people across the country.
 When the large number of trains in the 19th century began to replace the long distance stagecoaches, local carriages and coaches remained popular and often became the first routes for motorcoaches with the invention of automobiles.
 The development of motorways throughout the UK allowed for popular motorcoach journeys and one of the first ever routes was a service between London and Bristol in 1925.
 Since then buses have continued to prove a reliable and easy way for many to get between destinations.
 National Express served as the major coach provider for a large number of years before low fare service MegaBus was founded in 2003.
 Since then, buses and coaches have become well known for their low prices and numerous services.

 Coaches to London and from the capital going elsewhere of course remain the most popular journeys throughout the UK, and travellers can find a wide variety of short distance and long distance services.
 The Oxford Tube is a popular coach service offering buses from London to Oxford and return daily, and Megabus offer an overnight sleeper coach service from London to Edinburgh.
 There are also a number of bus routes which drive straight past world-famous attractions such as Stonehenge or the Angel of the North.
-Booking coach and bus tickets is also a great and affordable choice between the UK and Europe, and popular journeys such as buses from London to Paris can be found from London Victoria Coach Station at prices that often save significantly on high-speed rail options.Find out more
+Booking coach tickets and bus tickets is also a great and affordable choice between the UK and Europe, and popular journeys such as buses from London to Paris can be found from London Victoria Coach Station which offers cheap coach tickets on high-speed rail options.Find out more